arcalot/arcalot.github.io/docs/arcaflow/index.md

     - It runs tasks as sequential (and, with some work, parallel) steps
     - You can pass data between steps
     - Plugins and modules can be written in a variety of languages
+    - Users can define their own connection plugins
     - Tasks can run inside containers using custom connection plugins ([k8s example](https://docs.ansible.com/ansible/latest/collections/kubernetes/core/kubectl_connection.html))

     **What it does better than Arcaflow**